-If your resin surface is simply sticky in a few spots, you can recoat with another layer of mixed resin.
-You may need to build a tape dam around your piece in the case of recoating a flat surface or be prepared to handle drips over the edge.
+If your resin surface is only sticky in a few spots, you can fix sticky resin by coating it with another layer of mixed resin.
+You may need to build a tape dam around your piece or prepare to handle resin running over the edge.

 Option 2.
 Sand off the sticky resin.

 If the entire surface is sticky, you sand the resin surface.
 Sand with several grits of wet/dry sandpaper down to a solid surface that you can finish as desired.

 Use resin gloss sealer spray to seal off the sticky areas.
 Use in light coats to fix the sticky resin.

 Here’s the important part of this:

 The sticky resin likely happened because you didn’t mix your resin thoroughly.
 You need to be sure to mix your resin kit well this time.